kbwbe/A2plus/README.md

 * Add a point-on-plane match {pointOnPlaneConstraint} - Fix a point vertex to be on a plane
 * Add a circular-to-circular edge match {circularEdgeConstraint} - Fix one circular edge to another.
-You can choose a special direction (aligned, opposed or none)
+You can choose a special direction (aligned, opposed or none).
+    An offset can be applied
 * Add a plane-to-plane parallelism {planeParallel} - Adjust selected planes to be parallel.
 You can choose a special direction (aligned, opposed)
 * Add a plane-to-plane offset {planeConstraint} -